Tax guide

 Final takeaway

 ITR-3 handles business or profession income.
-F&O and intraday need classification review.
-Books, audit, and loss treatment should be checked early.
-Treat this topic as one part of the full AY 2026-27 filing file.
-A clean return is created by consistent treatment across the return, supporting records, tax credits, schedules, declarations, and verification.
+F&O and intraday income require classification review before the return is filed.
+Books, audit implications, and loss carry-forward rules should be assessed early — not on the day of filing.
+Treat this as one part of the complete AY 2026-27 filing picture; a defensible return depends on consistent treatment across income heads, schedules, tax credits, and supporting records.